-The Continental Divide Trail (CDT) is one of the three major long trails in the U.S. It traverses the U.S. from the Mexican boarder to the Canadian boarder.
-To do this, it starts at the south edge of New Mexico working its way north up towards the Rocky Mountains in Colorado, Wyoming, Idaho, and Montana.
-In that distance. the CDT passes through the Chihuahuan desert in New Mexico, up into the San Juans Mountains in southern Colorado and Rocky Mountains in Northern Colorado.
-It also passes through Wyomming’s Great Basin, Wind River Range and Yellowstone NP and Montana’s Bob Marshall Wilderness and Glacier NP.
+The Continental Divide Trail (CDT) is one of the three major long trails in the U.S. It traverses the U.S. from the Mexican border to the Canadian border.
+To do this, it starts at the boot heal of New Mexico working its way north up towards the Rocky Mountains in Colorado, Wyoming, Idaho, and Montana.
+In that distance the CDT passes through the Chihuahuan desert in New Mexico, up into the San Juans Mountains in southern Colorado and Rocky Mountains in Northern Colorado.
+It also passes through Wyoming’s Great Basin, Wind River Range, Yellowstone NP, Montana’s Bob Marshall Wilderness and Glacier NP.

 The CDT is different from the Pacific Crest Trail and the Appalachian Trail in that it is not complete.
 About 30% of the trail does not exist.
-Instead, thru-hikers have to walk on roads , which are either dirt or paved, and hike cross country.
+Instead, thru-hikers have to walk on roads, which are either dirt or paved, and hike cross-country.
 This can be a challenge for many thru-hikers.
 Because the trail is not complete, there are many alternate routes.
 These are trails that deviate away from the continental divide and take different paths to get to the same location.
 Having choices gives the CDT thru-hikers many options on how to get from place to place.
-For example, at the southern end of the trail, there are three different locations to start hiking at the Mexican border and two ending points at the Canada boarder.
+For example, at the southern end of the trail, there are three different locations to start hiking at the Mexican border and two ending points at the Canada border.

 If every mile of the defined CDT were hiked, the trail would be over 3,100 miles.
 When someone hikes the alternates, that mileage can drop.
 In the end, most CDT thru-hikers take different routes to reach their goals.
 Each hiker will take their own individual path.
 Our current plan has us hiking roughly 2,900 miles.
 However, that number could change with re-routes.
 We are planning on hiking the Gila River Alternate, which will keep us near water through a very hot and dry section in New Mexico.
 Another alternate we are thinking about taking is the Creede cutoff.
 This alternate drops us down low into a set of valleys and would avoid miles of snow in the San Juan Mountains.
 We will decide which route to take when we get into southern Colorado.